prskid1000/Chiku-Engine/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/prskid1000/Chiku-Engine)

-### A Simulation Engine that Simulate a Pixel Playground-
+### A Simulation Engine that Simulate a Pixel Playground

+### Frictionless and Perfectly Elastic Collision for all objects

 ## Getting started